 "Which type of material should I order?"

-Please keep in mind that there is a section available on our website for all of the FAQs on Screen Protective Film.
-That being said, there are two basic types of screen protector films: anti-glare films and clear films.
+Please keep in mind that there is a section available on our website for all of the FAQs on Screen Protective Materials.
+That being said, there are two basic types of screen protector materials: anti-glare material and clear material.

-All twelve of our film types (this includes 3 privacy filter types) help reduce scratches and protect your screen.
+All fourteen of our material types (this includes 3 privacy filter types) help reduce scratches and protect your screen.
 So how do you make a decision?
 Let's break it down by category.

-If the glare from the sun or any other kind of lighting makes it difficult to see your screen, an anti-glare film will be the most helpful for you.
+If the glare from the sun or any other kind of lighting makes it difficult to see your screen, an anti-glare screen protector will be the most helpful for you.

 MXH – 25% Anti-Glare